 What people refer to as the blues is usually depression.
 Depression, or the blues, is an unpleasant emotional state characterized by what therapists refer to as "the negative cognitive triad."
-That's 1) negative thoughts about oneself, 2) negative t houghts about others and 3) negative thoughts about the future.
+That's 1) negative thoughts about oneself, which are the voices of your inner critic harping on you for what you supposedly have done wrong, should have done differently, and on and on 2) negative thoughts about others that lead you to see what you don't like in them instead of heeding their virtues and enjoying them, creating relationship problems and 3) negative thoughts about the future.

 Some people describe the blues, and also depression, as feeling like there's a dark cloud over you.
 Others refer to depression as seeing the world through dark glasses.
 Feelings of hopelessness and helplessness are another indicator.

-There's four main reasons why people who may be distressed by something in their lives end up defining their depression as an illness and then taking medication instead of addressing the life problem that triggered their depressed feelings.
+There's four main reasons why people who may be distressed by something in their lives end up defining their depression as an illness and taking medication.

 First and foremost, depression is a terrible feeling that sufferers sorely want to get rid of.